 FAQs

-If I fail and need to repeat a year, will that look bad to universities?
+If I fail and need to repeat a year, will that reflect poorly on me to universities?

 It’s generally understood that some students don’t pass all A Levels on their first try.
-Needing an extra year isn’t ideal but shows maturity in wanting to improve your grades.
+Needing an extra year isn’t ideal, but it demonstrates maturity in your desire to improve your grades.
 This would only reinforce your academic abilities later on.

 Is it possible to switch the university/program I originally wanted if my grades slip?

-Should I still apply to university if expecting to fail A Levels?
+Should I still apply to university if I expect to fail A Levels?

-Yes, still apply even if you end up needing to take a gap year or retake exams.
-You want to secure your spot in advanced.
+Yes, it still applies even if you end up needing to take a gap year or retake exams.
+You want to secure your spot in advance.
 Most universities allow deferring enrollment for a year if final grades fall short.